X StrategyApril 12, 20268 min readUpdated Apr 2026

 5. Don't use hashtags as a crutch: Great content without hashtags outperforms mediocre content with perfect hashtags every time.

 Want AI to handle your hashtag strategy automatically?
-AutoTweet's AI generates posts with optimal hashtag placement based on your topic and audience.
+AutoTweet's AI generates posts with relevant hashtags included — just configure your niche and topic keywords, then toggle hashtags on.

 FAQ